-When someone says, “It feels like I will never get over my breakup”, it’s usually a sign that they’re struggling to understand how to stop feeling numb and empty after a breakup.
-The process of moving on from this dark place can seem hard, complicated and often long-drawn.
-When, in fact, small but consistent steps in the right direction is what it takes to heal and get past the post-breakup loneliness stage.
+When someone says, “It feels like I will never get over my breakup,” it’s usually a sign that they’re struggling to understand how to stop feeling numb and empty after a breakup.
+The process of moving on from this dark place can seem hard, complicated, and often long-drawn.
+When, in fact, small but consistent steps in the right direction are what it takes to heal and get past the post-breakup loneliness stage.

-Psychologist Juhi Pandey (M.A, psychology), who specializes in dating, premarital and breakup counseling, shares some actionable advice on how to stop feeling empty after a breakup.
+In this article, psychologist Juhi Pandey (M.A.
+Psychology), who specializes in dating, premarital, and breakup counseling, shares some actionable advice on how to stop feeling empty after a breakup.

 How To Cope With Feeling Empty After Breakup – Expert Advice

 Parting ways with a loved one hurts everybody involved.
-But to let yourself be in a perpetual state of self-pity and despair will end up making your mental health worse by the day.
+But to be in a perpetual state of self-pity and despair will end up making your mental health worse by the day.
 Moving on can be a profound experience, filled with self-discovery and healing.
 By the end of it, you’ll come out a better person, with a much better understanding of yourself.
 So how do you cope with the empty feeling in your chest after a breakup?
 Let’s take a look at the things you need to do:

 Related Reading: What To Do After A Breakup: Post Breakup Feelings